 the 1850s.
 This could reflect, however , the still limited number of photograpic images.
 Most boys still wore long pants in the 1850s.
 We do note in the 1850s that fashionably dressed boys were wearing fancy suits, often with military styling, with short-length pants that were blouced.
 I'm not sure what they were called.
 More common were straight kneepants like Pen Browning wore.

+We see some sime if the younger boys in families wearing shirtened-length pants, including knickers.
+A goof example is Austrian family in the late-1960s.
+This was especially the case with affluent families.
 The sons of Alfred Lord Tennyson Lionel and Hallam, for example, were outfitted in tunics and a kind of bloomer knickers during the 1860s.
 How widespread knickers were in the 1860s I do not know.
-Long pants for boys were still quite common in the 1860s.
-Wenote some boys, like the boys in the Haigh family going right from dresses to long pants suits.
+Long pants for boys were still the most preavalent trouser style in the 1860s.
+We note some boys, like the boys in the Haigh family going right from dresses to long pants suits.
 Other boys, like Charley, wore bloucing knicker pants.
-I'm not sure the term knickers or knickerbockers was commonly used in the 1860s.
+We are not sure the term knickers or knickerbockers was commonly used in the 1860s.

 Knickers seem to have become widespread in England by the 1870s.
 Knee pants appear to have been more common in America during this period.
 A klondon taylor named Isaac Genese (1839-1912) appears to have played a rile in popularizing knickers furing the 1870s, but we are not yet sure yet just what he did.